 You Lose Things

 Everyone misplaces things from time to time, but can you retrace your steps to find them again?
 Do you put things in unusual places, like your watch in the refrigerator?
 Do you accuse people of taking things?

 Have you made poor decisions lately?
 Do you make mistakes with money, like giving it away when you normally wouldn’t?

 Are you showering as often?
 Do you take less care of yourself?
-Do you dress for the wrong weather?
+When was the last time you changed your bedding?